Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Great high jump

 The leap at the start of Benkei's air special gives him a surprising amount of height in a very short span of time, so this attack works as a high jump or a high jump finisher all by itself.
-Benkei can cross tier 2 in Luoyang staircase solo, which is a feat only a few characters in the game are capable of.
+Great burst height gain.

+To note, Benkei can also get an unspecified amount of height at ground level by interrupting C8 with a ledge at its highest point.
+It's unknown how much higher this is than a regular jump.

+Highest jump so far: jump -> air special.
+(This is enough to cross tier 2 at Luoyang, which is pretty impressive.)

 ### Top speed movement